What's new - Hoeppner Wagner & Evans

 Tim Scannell and HWE's Keith Wolak collaborated on an article titled "When Should You Talk to Your Child About ...
 Crowdfunding?"
 The article encourages teaching your children about the risks and rewards assosciated with investing in Crowdfunding projects.

 On October 17th Hoeppner Wagner and Evans hosted its 17th Annual Accountant's Seminar at Sand Creek Country Club.
-Presenters included Keith Wolak, Matt Glaros, Gerold Stout, Todd Leeth, Jim Jorgensen and Senator Ed Charbonneau.
+Presenters included Keith Wolak, Matt Glaros, Todd Leeth, Jim Jorgensen and Senator Ed Charbonneau.

 Tim Scannell and HWE's Keith Wolak collaborated on an article titled "Beware of Your Good Deeds."
 The article details potential risks that investing in charitable organizations may involve.

 On Sunday, September 21, 2014, Northwest Indiana National Association of Women in Construction, Chapter 311 held its annual membership picnic and installation of officers.
-Sean E. Kenyon was installed as President, Shelbie J. Byers as Secretary and Kim P. Peil as a Director.
+Kim P. Peil was installed as a Director.
 The Northwest Indiana Chapter of the National Association of Women in Construction comprises of Lake, Porter, and Laporte Counties.
 NAWIC is a professional association dedicated to the enhancement and success of women working in the construction industry, through education and networking opportunities.

 Jamie Gill attended a Constitution Day event co-hosted by the Women Lawyers Association.
 The program focused on past jurors sharing their trial experiences with attorneys and Judge Hawkins.
 Click here for more information.